phpinternalsbook/PHP-Internals-Book/Book/php7/memory_management/zend_memory_manager.rst

 ++++

 Small allocations are grouped together in bins.
 Bin sizes are predefined and come in 30 different sizes (8, 16, 24, 32, ...
-3072).
+3072 bytes).
 A bin holds same sized values and is linked from the heap directly.

 A bin can consist of multiple pages.
 Example: There exists a bin that holds elements ranging from 257 bytes to 320 bytes which occupies 5 pages, and therefore has room for 64 (derived from 4096*5/320) elements of that size.

 Allocation categories
 ---------------------